 A Student City

-One in ten people who live in Worcester are students, giving the city a real student feel.
+One in ten people who live in Worcester is a student.
+This means the city is primed for engaging activities, student discounts and innovative places to socialise.
 Renowned for its captivating history and colourful culture, the city centre is brimming with riverside cafes, stylish shops, and a host of theatres and entertainment venues.

-But what really sets Worcester apart are the independent businesses in stunning locations that you can’t find in every city, from bars in 16th century Tudor houses, to burger joints under the railway arches, and pub gardens on the riverbank.
-There’s also a lively street market every Saturday that offers hidden treasures in everything from artisan foods to vintage goods.
+What really sets Worcester apart are the independent businesses in stunning locations that you can’t find in every city, from bars in 16th century Tudor houses, to burger joints under railway arches, and pub gardens on the riverbank.
+Worcester is home to a host of live music venues, weekly open air markets, a retro gaming and pinball arcade and an indoor climbing centre.
+These vibrant venues are combined with the everyday staples and shops that everyone needs, including ample supermarkets, restaurants and cinemas.

 Worcester provides a great environment for students to make their mark.